-- College owned or managed data that is confidential business or personal information for which unauthorized disclosure could have a serious adverse impact on the college, individuals or affiliates. - Level 2 data is intended for a very specific use and should not be disclosed except to those who have explicit authorization to review such data. - There are often general statutory, regulatory or contractual requirements that require protection of the data. - Regulations and laws that affect data in Level 2 include, but are not limited to, RTK the Family Educational Rights & Privacy Act (FERPA) and the Graham-Leach-Bliley Act (GLBA).
+- College owned or managed data and/or information that is confidential business or personal information for which unauthorized disclosure could have a serious adverse impact on the college, individuals or affiliates. - Level 2 data and/or information is intended for a very specific use and should not be disclosed except to those who have explicit authorization to review such data. - There are often general statutory, regulatory or contractual requirements that require protection of the data. - Regulations and laws that affect data in Level 2 include, but are not limited to, RTK the Family Educational Rights & Privacy Act (FERPA) and the Graham-Leach-Bliley Act (GLBA).